felmuvar/felmuvar/TestPlan.md

 ### 1.5 Technology

-We’re going to use the JUnit framework and GitHub’s issue tracking to perform and track the verification effort.
+We’re going to use GitHub’s issue tracking to perform and track the verification effort.

 ## 2 Test Cases